FlorianTaube/screamlab/docs/_build/html/_sources/index.rst.txt

 .. warning::
-    CorziliusNMR is currently under active development and still considered in Beta development state.
+    screamlab is currently under active development and still considered in Beta development state.
 Therefore, expect frequent changes in features and public APIs that may break your own code.
 Nevertheless, feedback as well as feature requests are highly welcome.

 Installation
 ============

-To install the CorziliusNMR package on your computer (sensibly within a Python virtual environment), open a terminal (activate your virtual environment), and type in the following:
+To install the screamlab package on your computer (sensibly within a Python virtual environment), open a terminal (activate your virtual environment), and type in the following:

 .. code-block:: bash

-    pip install CorziliusNMR
+    pip install screamlab

 License